Temporal and spectral study of the X-ray pulsar 2S 1553-542 during the 2021 outburst: Introduction

-The X-ray pulsar 2S 1553-542 went through another outburst during 2015.
-During this outburst, the temporal and spectral properties of the source were studied using Chandra and NuSTAR data \citep{Ts16}.
-Based on the Fermi/GBM data, the orbital parameters of the system were substantially improved, which allowed determining the spin period of the neutron star $P$ = 9.27880(3) s and a local spin-up $\dot{P}$ = --7.5$\times$10$^{-10}$ s s$^{-1}$ due to the mass accretion during the NuSTAR observations.
+The X-ray pulsar 2S 15553--542 went through another outburst in 2015.
+During this outburst, the temporal and spectral properties of the source were studied using Chandra and {\it NuSTAR} data \citep{Ts16}.
+Based on the {\it Fermi}/GBM data, the orbital parameters of the system were substantially improved, which allowed determining the spin period of the neutron star $P$ = 9.27880(3) s and a local spin-up $\dot{P}$ = --7.5$\times10^{-10}$ s s$^{-1}$ due to the mass accretion during the {\it NuSTAR} observations.
 Assuming accretion from the disc and using standard torque models, the distance to the system was estimated as d = 20$\pm$4 kpc.
-From the timing analysis, the single-peak shape pulse profile was found with a barely noticeable dependence on energy, which is quite similar to the previous results \citep{Pa12}.
-The cyclotron absorption feature near 23.5 keV was found during the declining stage of the outburst with corresponding magnetic field strength $\sim$ 3$\times$ $10^{12}$ G \citep{Ts16}.
+From the timing analysis, the single-peak-shaped pulse profile was found with a barely noticeable dependence on energy, which is quite similar to the previous results \citep{Pa12}.
+The cyclotron absorption feature near 23.5 keV was found during the declining stage of the outburst with a corresponding magnetic field strength $\sim 3 \times 10^{12}$ G \citep{Ts16}.
+During the 2021 outburst, the energy spectrum was studied using {\it NuSTAR} and the luminosity dependence of the cyclotron line was investigated \citep{Mal22}.
+A state transition is reported above the critical luminosity of $4\times10^{37}$ erg s$^{-1}$ \citep{Mal22}.

-Recently the source went through an outburst after a quiescence of nearly six years as detected by Burst Alert Telescope (BAT) onboard Swift and Gas Slit Camera (GSC) onboard MAXI on January 2021 \citep{Ma21}.
-The X-ray flux started to increase from early January of 2021 and the duration of the outburst was nearly six weeks.
-We study the temporal and spectral properties of the X-ray pulsar in soft X-ray band using Swift/XRT and in hard X-ray band using NuSTAR.
-We study the evolution of the timing and spectral properties in 0.3--79 keV during the outburst in 2021 using Swift and NuSTAR data.
-We study the variation of pulse period and pulse fraction over the outburst in the wide energy range (0.3--79 keV) and compare our results with the previous outbursts.
-We also look for the evolution of the pulse profile and dependence of the pulse profile on energy and luminosity.
-We have also studied the inter-day variation of different spectral parameters during the outburst.
+The X-ray pulsar went through an outburst after a quiescence of nearly six years as detected by Burst Alert Telescope (BAT) onboard {\it Swift} and Gas Slit Camera (GSC) onboard {\it MAXI} on January 2021 \citep{Ma21}.
+The X-ray flux started to increase in early January of 2021, and the duration of the outburst was nearly six weeks.
+We study different temporal and spectral properties of the X-ray pulsar in the soft X-ray band using the Neutron star Interior Composition Explorer ({\it NICER}) and in the hard X-ray band using the Nuclear Spectroscopic Telescope Array ({\it NuSTAR}).
+We also look for the evolution of the timing and spectral properties in the range of 0.3--79 keV during the outburst in 2021 using {\it NICER}, and {\it NuSTAR} data.
+The emission mechanism, beaming patterns, and accretion regime is investigated using timing and spectral study during the outburst.